catena/predmachlearn/README.md

 ## Quality Activity Recognition of Weight Lifting Exercise

-In this work, we assess whether the quality of execution of weight lifting exercces could be detected and illustrate our approach for the same.
+In this work, we assess whether the quality of execution of weight lifting exercises could be detected and illustrate our approach for the same.